Uneasy US tries to fete a July 4 marred by parade shooting

-A shooting that left five people dead at an Independence Day parade in a Chicago suburb disrupted Monday's celebrations across the U.S. and further rocked a country already awash in turmoil over high court rulings on abortion and guns as well as hearings on the Jan.
+A shooting that left at least six people dead at an Independence Day parade in a Chicago suburb rattled Monday's celebrations across the U.S. and further rocked a country already awash in turmoil over high court rulings on abortion and guns as well as hearings on the Jan.
 6 insurrection.

-Police said 19 people were also hospitalized after the shooting in Highland Park.

-The parade began around 10 a.m. but was suddenly halted 10 minutes later after shots were fired.
-Hundreds of parade-goers — some visibly bloodied — fled the parade route, leaving behind chairs, baby strollers and blankets.

-News of yet another mass shooting came as the nation tried to find cause to celebrate its independence and the bonds that still hold it together.
+The latest mass shooting came as the nation tried to find cause to celebrate its founding and the bonds that still hold it together.
 It was supposed to be a day for taking off work, flocking to parades, devouring hot dogs and burgers at backyard barbecues and gathering under a canopy of stars and exploding fireworks.

+“On a day that we came together to celebrate community and freedom, we are instead mourning the tragic loss of life and struggling with the terror that was brought upon us,” Highland Park Mayor Nancy Rotering said.

 People are also reading…